emilianvrd/Maneuvers/Fantasy maneuvers/Equipment.md

 If the target of the critical hit is adjacent to a surface, it gets stuck to that surface by the missile.
 The target is immobilized and must spend an Interact action to attempt a DC 10 Athletics check to pull the missile free; it can't move from its space until it succeeds.
 The creature doesn't become stuck if it is incorporeal, is liquid (like a water elemental or some oozes), or could otherwise escape without effort.

 #### Brawling
-The target must succeed at a Might save against your personal DC or be slowed 1 until the end of your next turn.
+The target takes a -1 penalty to its attack until the end of your next turn.

 #### Club
 You knock the target away from you up to 10 feet (you choose the distance).
 This is forced movement.

 #### Firearm
-The target must succeed at a Might save against your personal DC or be stunned 1.
+The target catches fire.
+It takes 1d8 persisitent fire damage.

 #### Hammer
 The target is knocked prone.

 #### Knife
-The target takes 1d6 persistent bleed damage.
+The target takes 1d8 persistent bleed damage.

 #### Pick
-The weapon viciously pierces the target, who takes 4 additional damage.
+The weapon viciously pierces the target, who takes 3 additional damage per weapon damage die.

 #### Polearm
 The target is moved 5 feet in a direction of your choice.
 This is forced movement.